-If the development is within either a HUD designated QCT or DDA, the eligible basis may be increased by 30% (Basis Boost).
+If the development is within either a HUD designated QCT or DDA, the eligible basis may be increased by 30% (referred to as a Basis Boost).
 These HUD designations are included in the ConApp package and on the HUD website.
+Definitions may be found in CHFA's LIHTC Glossary of Terms and in the IRC §42(d)(5)(B)(ii)(I).

 ii.
-Developer's Fee
+Developer Allowance Fee (DAF)

-To the extent economically feasible, the developer's fee shall be based on a sliding scale indicated in the CHFA Procedures up to 15% of the Total Development Cost (as defined in CHFA's LIHTC Glossary of Terms).
-The developer's fee shall be inclusive of non-profit overhead and exclusive of land, building and syndication fees, capitalized reserves and pre-development financing costs.
+To the extent economically feasible, the DAF shall be based on a sliding scale as indicated in the CHFA Procedures.
+The DAF shall be inclusive of non-profit overhead and exclusive of land, building and syndication fees, capitalized reserves and pre-development financing costs.